-WordPress continues to dominate the open source CMS market in 2014.
+WordPress continues to dominate the open source CMS market.
 The massive community base, expanding amount of plug-ins, ease of use, number of installable themes and constantly improving product makes this one of my most confident predictions.

 Of some concern is that the CMS market is so large that there will inevitably be constant challenges so WordPress must continue to evolve.
 With designers getting more adept on the engineering/base code side, there’s a growing realization that sometimes a full content management system is simply too much.

 On the other front, the hosted CMS market continues to build momentum.
 I see Wix about almost everywhere with their advertising and constantly on my Facebook feed.
 With revenues rising 78% last year, Wix was the first to file for an IPO.
 In the U.S., Wix’s competitors include Y Combinator company Weebly.
 All of these products present an easy user experience for the mainstream, so their growth prospects are very strong.

 Code free design?

 Some companies have tried to make, but failed, code free design a norm in the web design industry.
 Webydo has had some success with their online studio.
 I’m expecting a few more code free design studio’s to pop up in the new year.

 With the web now being able to display almost any font style now using various technologies, I expect re-designed or new websites to utilize new and beautiful typography within their designs that make their brand stand out.

 I’ve seen these show up more and more and expect the trend to continue in the future.
 It may hurt their SEO if they offer many products or services and must all be optimized on 1 page.
 However, it makes for an easy user experience where all the content is loaded to a single page design whereby the visitor can just click on a menu to navigate to a certain area of the page to find more information about the products or services offered.
 Although I don’t recommend this design for mid to large content sites, I expect designers to use this format more.